SAMMISolutions/docs/doc_posts/_getting-started/your-first-button.md

 1. Open **SAMMI Panel** by going to the dashboard, clicking **Deck App**, and clicking **Open SAMMI Panel (Web)** from the context menu that appears.

+{% include alert.html text="For SAMMI Panel, please make sure the URL in the browser is http, not https, otherwise it won't connect." type="warning" %}

 2. Once it launches, you will see connection settings.
 As we are just keeping everything at default in this tutorial, you can simply press **Connect**.
 Selected deck should be `Deck 1`.
 Press Load Deck and you should see your created button.

-{% include video.html w="75" src="open-streamdeck.mp4" alt="Open SAMMI Deck" %}
+{% include video.html w="75" src="open_deck_in_deck_app.mp4" alt="Open Deck App 'SAMMI Panel', connect to SAMMI Core, and load our deck" %}

-3. While looking at your Twitch chat of the Twitch account you just linked in SAMMI in the previous steps, click on the button in your **SAMMI Deck**.
+1. While looking at your Twitch chat of the Twitch account you just linked in SAMMI in the previous steps, click on the button!
 It should send a `Hello World!` message to your chat!

-{% include video.html w="75" src="trigger_button.mp4" alt="Trigger Button from SAMMI Deck" %}
+{% include video.html w="75" src="trigger_button_deck_app.mp4" alt="Trigger Button from SAMMI Panel" %}

 ### Trigger your button manually from it's Commands Editor